🇨🇱

 Is it safe to travel to Chile?

-How expensive is Chile compared to its neighbors?
+How expensive is Chile compared to other South American countries?

 Ready for Chile?